-Eli Lilly lifts 2019 profit forecast after third-quarter beat
+Eli Lilly misses sales estimates as top-seller Trulicity disappoints

 Net income rose to $1.25 billion, or $1.37 per share, in the quarter ended Sept.
 30, from $1.15 billion, or $1.12 per share, a year earlier.

-Excluding items, Lilly earned $1.48 per share.
-Analysts on average had expected a profit of $1.41 per share, according to IBES data from Refinitiv.
+Excluding items, Lilly earned $1.48 per share, beating estimates of $1.41 per share, according to IBES data from Refinitiv.

-Revenue rose 3.2% to $5.48 billion in the quarter but missed Wall Street expectation of $5.50 billion, largely due to flat overall sales in the United States.

 Reporting by Manas Mishra and Saumya Sibi Joseph in Bengaluru; Editing by Arun Koyyur